-Covid-19 has been a real kick in the danglies for summer 2020 travel plans, hasn’t it?
+Covid-19 has been a real kick in the danglies for travel plans, hasn’t it?
 Yep, it’s unlikely that we’ll be able to jet off abroad to enjoy adventures in the sun anytime soon.
-Here at Wired for Adventure we’re crossing our fingers in the hope that domestic travel restrictions will be lifted in time for us to enjoy a Great British summer.
+Here at Wired for Adventure we’re crossing our fingers in the hope the plans to lift domestic travel restrictions will go ahead in time for us to enjoy a Great British summer.

 The possibilities for adventure are endless – so where does one begin when planning your UK hit list?
 To help you out, here’s our list of 40 awesome adventure activities in the UK and Ireland for you to enjoy this summer…

 Situated in a small coastal village in Cornwall, Sennen Cove boasts a beautiful, white sandy beach, stunning scenery and crystal clear waters and, with the swell coming straight in from the Atlantic, is a great surf spot all year round.

 2. Walking the Arun Valley

 The River Arun winds through the chalk heartlands of West Sussex before reaching the Channel at Littlehampton.
 Along the way there are fantastic footpaths and trails of varying lengths giving stunning views across the South Downs.